ds4se/chapters/mikegodfrey/provenanceChapter.md

 4. relationships between any of the above, which may be explicit, implicit, inferred, or even probabilistic.

-Having identified the entities of interest, we can then consider how we might use them to answer our question.
+Having identified the entities of interest, we can then consider how we might use them to answer our questions.

 ## What are the key tasks?